Featured post

 Wednesday, 24 September 2025

-The Essence of Islam.
+The True Essence of Islam.

 The Unity of Reality is the very core of Islam.
 It teaches that everything in existence arises from a single Source, a common essence often referred to as Nafs e Wahidah, Ahad, Allah, God, Param-aatma, Nature or even in broader terms, Energy.